What's that song? Ask your Apple HomePod

 No doubt you've heard about Apple's new iPhones it announced last week.
-Do you also know that it enabled new features for the Apple HomePod as well?
+Do you also know that it enabled new features for the Apple HomePod ($499 at Apple) as well?
 One specifically lets you search for songs by their lyrics.

 So when an annoying earworm strikes, you can scratch that musical itch with just a bit of the vocals -- no track title or artist needed.
 Here's how to give your HomePod smart speaker this ability, and what to say to make it happen.